 Since 1991, Australia, New Zealand and Canada have created their own gallantry awards for their honours system.
 These are known as the Canadian Victoria Cross, Victoria Cross for Australia and Victoria Cross for New Zealand.

-At the time of going to press (January 2022), there are 5 living recipients of the original VC award, and 4 living recipients of the new VC for Australia and New Zealand.
-John Cruikshank, Rambahadur Limbu, Keith Payne, Johnson Beharry and Joshua Leakey are the living recipients of the VC, and Willie Apiata, Mark Donaldson, Ben Roberts-Smith and Daniel Keighran are the living recipients of the new VC for Australia or New Zealand.
-Cameron Baird was awarded a posthumous VCfA in February 2014, In 2020, it was announced that Teddy Sheean would be awarded a posthumous VCfA following a lengthy campaign.
+As of October 2025, there are 3 living recipients of the original VC award, and 4 living recipients of the new VC for Australia and New Zealand.
+Keith Payne, Johnson Beharry and Joshua Leakey are the living recipients of the VC, and Willie Apiata, Mark Donaldson, Ben Roberts-Smith and Daniel Keighran are the living recipients of the new VC for Australia or New Zealand.
+Cameron Baird was awarded a posthumous VCfA in February 2014.
+In 2020, it was announced that Teddy Sheean would be awarded a posthumous VCfA following a lengthy campaign.
 He had originally been awarded a Mentioned in Despatches for his actions in World War II.
+In 2025, a second posthumous VCfA was announced for Richard Leslie Norden, who was originally awarded a DCM in Vietnam.

-The largest collection of VC’s held in the world is the Lord Ashcroft Gallery in the Imperial War Museum in London which contains the joint collections of the Museum itself and the 200 VC’s (as of October 2016) owned by Michael Ashcroft.
+The largest collection of VC’s held in the world is the Lord Ashcroft Collection which was until October 2025 held in the Ashcroft Galllery in the Imperial War Museum in London.
+Sadly, the future of the collection is uncertain following the decision by the Imperial War Museum to close the Gallery.
 The second largest is the Australian War Memorial in Canberra, Australia which holds a large percentage of all the 101 Australian VC’s and VCFA’s awarded.
 VC’s demand a high price when they are brought up for auction.
 The reputed record price paid was for the VC and medal group of Noel Chavasse VC and Bar, which was sold to Michael Ashcroft for a reported £1.5 million.
 Recently, Gordon Campbell’s impressive VC medal group was sold at auction for well over £700,000.